Mother and baby.

 What do these SCBOI data represent?

-The data reflect point-in-time UB-04 data provided by individual hospitals to the SC Revenue and Fiscal Affairs Office (SCRFA) as of January 08, 2024, and may differ from a review of internal hospital medical records.
+The data reflect point-in-time UB-04 data provided by individual hospitals to the SC Revenue and Fiscal Affairs Office (SCRFA) as of October 7, 2024.
+They may differ from a review of internal hospital medical records.

-Notes: All data presented for Q2 2023 are preliminary.
-Outcomes presented as of Q2 2020 occurred during the COVID-19 pandemic; caution should be taken when comparing these rates to prior years.
+Notes: All data presented for Q1 2024 are preliminary.
+Outcomes presented from Q2 2021 to Q2 2023 occurred during the COVID-19 pandemic emergency; caution should be taken when comparing these rates to other quarters.
 Due to missing data linkages, the percentage of Medicaid may be higher than reported.

 What accounts for differences in denominators?

-The number of births and obstetric deliveries used to calculate each maternal and newborn measure or characteristic may vary due to missing data and/or measure restrictions.
+The number of births and maternal deliveries used to calculate each maternal and newborn measure or characteristic may vary due to missing data and/or measure restrictions.
 Newborn measures were per neonate live birth from birth records with or without linkage to a UB-04 newborn hospitalization.
-The maternal measures were per UB-04 deliveries with linkage to a live birth from birth records.
+The maternal delivery characteristics and labor and delivery measures were per UB-04 deliveries with linkage to a live birth from birth records.
+For the maternal safety measures, linkage to live birth from birth records was not required.
 One delivery was counted regardless of plurality.

 How were demographic data determined?